Luizon/Luizon/README.md

 ## Hey there 👋🏽
-My name is Luizon and I love to learn and make new stuff 💻.
+My name is Luis, everyone calls me Luizon tho, and I love to learn and make new stuff 💻.

-I'm a software engineer looking for improve my soft and hard skills about my career.

 ## 👨🏽 Something about me
 <p>